dchen40/Solution-to-Collection-of-Data-Science-Take-home-Challenges-/README.md

 # Solution-to-the-book-A-collection-of-Data-Science-Take-home-Challenges-

 This repository is for self-learning purpose.
-I am sharing my work and hopefully will help you with hands-on data science work.The original book is available at https://datamasked.com/.
+The original book is available at https://datamasked.com/ and I find it's a good resource to practise the hand-on data science technique.
+I am happy to share my solution with you and please let me know if you have any suggestions to my work.

 1. Conversion Rate